pragmalang/pragma/docs/api/index.md

 # The Generated GraphQL API

+Pragma autogenerates a powerful GraphQL API based on model/enum definitions.
+For more details on how this is done, check out the [GraphQL APi Schema Generation](.//schema-generation.md) section.

-## Example:
+## Example

-This is the same example in the [demo video that's on our landing page](https://pragmalang.com)
+This is the same example presented in the [demo video that's on our landing page](https://pragmalang.com).

 ```pragma
 @user